Richard Bruynel Research Prize

 FUNDING

-• The capital sum shall be invested by Council as it sees fit in a manner that preserves the original $5,000 donation and maintains the real value of future prize payments.
+• The capital sum shall be invested by Council as it sees fit in a manner that preserves the original $5,000 donation (plus addition from NZSA) and maintains the real value of future prize payments.

 • The prize will be set by Council and reviewed from time to time.
 The initial prize amount is $500.
 Council may supplement the prize payment from NZSA funds.